devanshudev7/Open-Source-FPGA-Project-2-1-MUX-on-Shrike-Lite/README.md

 # 🎛️ 2-to-1 Multiplexer (MUX) on Shrike Lite FPGA

-> **This repository contains the source code and hardware configuration for our submission for [Problem Statement / Insert Problem Statement Here].**
+> **This repository contains the source code and hardware configuration for our submission for 2-to-1 Multiplexer (MUX) on Shrike Lite FPGA.**

 This project focuses on the fundamental design and implementation of a 2-to-1 Multiplexer (MUX) utilizing the **Shrike Lite FPGA** development platform.
 It provides a streamlined environment for mapping Verilog designs directly onto physical hardware, including the core logic for selecting between two input signals based on a single select line.